Transparent dark purple Travel Guide by Insurte logo

 Italy is an early adopter of the digital nomad visa.
 This visa allows some foreigners to work remotely for their jobs back home (outside of Italy) while residing in Italy.

 There are a couple of things to be aware of when it comes to this visa.
-Italy's digital nomad visa is specifically for highly skilled professionals with continued education of a post-secondary degree and at least three years of professional training or experience.
+Italy's digital nomad visa is specifically for highly skilled/specialized professionals.

-For both visas, the following documents are required for US citizens before applying for your long stay visa.
+For both visas, the following documents are required for US citizens before applying for a long-stay visa.

 • A valid passport with 15 months of validity beyond your intended departure from the Schengen area (including Italy).